AyushKolhe/FirstTest2023/OthersTech.md

 - Deploy a war file in tomcat and try to access using http url on the EC2.
 - Ansible and helm pacakage manager
 - python atleast boto aws simple programs
+- what is SaaS, PaaS, IaaC
+- what is terraform and its use
+- what is bash vs Shell.
+Simple bash/shell script example